PaulCapestany/toy-web/CONTRIBUTING.md

 For frontends (like `toy-web`), tests may be minimal at first, but we welcome contributions to introduce lightweight frameworks like Cypress or Jest.

 - **Run local checks before opening a PR:** follow the project README to execute `npm test` (or the relevant command) to keep CI green.
+- **Need coverage details?** Add `-- --coverage` to the Jest command for a quick snapshot before submitting changes.

 ## Documentation